ConejoCapital/HyperMultiAssetedADL/docs/findings/ADL_PRIORITIZATION_VERIFIED.md

 **Note**: 98.89% of ADL'd positions had leverage ≤50x (within Hyperliquid limits).

-### The Smoking Gun
+### Key Evidence

 **99.4% of ADL'd positions were profitable.**

-This is not a coincidence.
-This is not random.
-This is **algorithmic selection based on profitability**.
+This indicates algorithmic selection based on profitability rather than random selection.

 Even more striking: only 3.28% of ADL'd accounts were underwater (negative equity), proving ADL targets winners to cover losses.